India elected non-permanent member of the UN Security Council

 "India's journey with the United Nations is quite a remarkable one.
 As a founding member of the United Nations, India's contribution to implementing the goals of the United Nations Charter and to the evolution of UN specialised agencies and programmes has been substantial.
 In many ways, quite extraordinary," Tirumurti had said in a video message ahead of the elections.

-Good Going India..
+Good Going India."

 "I'm confident that at a time when we are poised to celebrate the 75th anniversary of the United Nations and later the 75th anniversary of India's independence in 2022, India's presence in the Security Council will help bring to the world our ethos that the world is one family - Vasudhaiva Kutumbakam," he had said.